iusztinpaul/hands-on-llms/modules/streaming_pipeline/README.md

 Real-time feature pipeline that:
 - ingests financial news from [Alpaca](https://alpaca.markets/docs/api-references/market-data-api/news-data/)
-- transforms the news documents into embeddings in real-time using [Bytewax](https://github.com/bytewax/bytewax?utm_source=thepauls&utm_medium=partner&utm_content=github)
+- cleans & transforms the news documents into embeddings in real-time using [Bytewax](https://github.com/bytewax/bytewax?utm_source=thepauls&utm_medium=partner&utm_content=github)
 - stores the embeddings into the [Qdrant Vector DB](https://qdrant.tech/?utm_source=thepauls&utm_medium=partner&utm_content=github)

+The **streaming pipeline** is **automatically deployed** on an AWS EC2 machine using a CI/CD pipeline built in GitHub actions.

 ## Table of Contents